MerosCrypto/Meros/docs/RPC/Personal.md

   - `key`    (string)
   - `amount` (string)
 - `publicKey` (string): The public key this transaction will be checked against.
 Used to verify the correct private key is being used.

+### `getTransactionHistory`

+`getTransactionHistory` replies with a list of fund movements in and out of the wallet.
+The order is not guaranteed, and this may include unconfirmed transactions.
+It should not be used to confirm payments.

+The result is a list of objects, each as follows:
+- `type`   (string): "receive" or "send"
+- `amount` (string): Amount received or sent.
+- `txos`  (array of objects, each as follows): TXOs involved in this movement.
+  - `hash`  (string)
+  - `nonce` (int)